simongray/StatementAnnotator/README.md

 * ORGANIZATION, LOCATION: they, their, them
 * MISC: no matching

+The basic algorithm keeps track of the last mentioned of each type of entity and assigns them to a map of entity name -> list of references.
+These references are then later merged into the final target map.

 ```
     3. Local Context Extraction: If entities occur in
     clauses that are connected with “but” (in the